jshazia/FashionZen/README.md

 # FashionZen

-This app will allow users to create and save fashion selections in their existing wardrobe. improve and organize their wardrobe based of their fa
+This app will allow users to create and save fashion selections in their existing wardrobe. improve and organize their wardrobe based on their fashion taste.

 ## Getting Started